Horse Rescue in Puerto Rico

 Do You Want To Help a Horse in Puerto Rico?

-If the horse looks to be ‘starving’, injured, in ‘imminent danger’, ‘needs rescuing’ or just loose and could end up in the streets call 911 immediately and reference Law 154.
+- FOR ALL OTHER SITUATIONS, for example, If the horse looks to be ‘starving’, injured, in ‘imminent danger’, ‘needs rescuing’ abandoned in your yard or loose in the streets call the local police or 911 immediately and reference Law 154.
 All 911 operators are bilingual (or someone at the call center will be) and they can 3-way call the local STATE police with you.
-Ask the local STATE POLICE DEPARTMENT to issue a ‘querella‘/case and have them investigate the situation.
+Ask the local STATE POLICE DEPARTMENT to issue a *”Querella” / Case # (photo below)”*! and have them investigate the situation.
 They may request you to go into the local STATE Police Station.
 Do that if they request that.
-You can ask to remain anonymous on the formal querella/case report. **IF the police are not helpful, please don’t give up**.
-Gather the below information and email it to us at email@example.com.
-What we need to help is
+You can ask to remain anonymous on the formal *”Querella” / Case # (photo below)”*!

-- The querella number with phone number to the police station filed at along with name of the officers you spoke with.
-If they refused to issue a querella/case number get us the phone number and officer name of the station you called.
+- The *”Querella” / Case # (photo below)”*! with phone number to the police station filedalong with name of the officers you spoke with.

-- Your contact information – ideally cell phone and facebook messenger communications.
-We won’t make this public – it is just for us to communicate with you when more information is needed
+- Your contact information – ideally cell phone and facebook messenger (send us your Facebook account information so a volunteer can friend/contact you).
+We won’t make this public – it is just for us to communicate with you when more information is needed.

 - Exact location of the horse with a google map marker